diogro/expressionVariance-manuscript/main.md

 __Genetic variation__: Genetic variation measures were obtained from the PopHuman project, which provides a comprehensive set of genomic information for human populations derived from the 1000 Genomes Project.
 Gene level metrics were used when available.
-If only window based metrics are available, we assembled gene level information from 10kb window tracks where each window that overlaps with a given gene was assigned to the gene and the mean metric value is reported.
+If only window-based metrics are available, we assembled gene-level information from 10kb window tracks where each window that overlaps with a given gene was assigned to the gene and the mean metric value is reported.
 In parallel, we use the PopHumanScan data set, which expands PopHuman by compiling and annotating regions under selection.
-Similarly, we used gene level information when possible, and for tracks with only window based metrics, gene level information was assembled from the 10kb windows using the same assignment method described above.
+Similarly, we used gene-level information when possible, and for tracks with only window-based metrics, gene-level information was assembled from the 10kb windows using the same assignment method described above.
-Nucleotide diversity ($\pi$), the average pairwise number of differences per site among the chromosomes in a population [@Nei1979-hg], provides insight in the genetic diversity within a population, in this case CEU population within 1000 genomes.
+Nucleotide diversity ($\pi$), the average pairwise number of differences per site among the chromosomes in a population [@Nei1979-hg], provides insight in the genetic diversity within a population, in this case, CEU population within 1000 genomes.
 The nucleotide diversity can also be used as an estimator of the central population genetic parameter, normally given as $\theta$.

-__Gene connectivity__: We calculated the average weighted connectivity for all genes by creating a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression.
+__Gene connectivity__: We calculated the average weighted connectivity for all genes by creating a fully connected gene-by-gene graph in which each edge is weighted by the Spearman correlation between gene expression levels.
 We then trimmed this graph by keeping only edges for which the Spearman correlation is significant at a false discovery rate of 1%.
 In this trimmed network, we then took the average of the Spearman correlation of all remaining edges for each gene.
-So, for each study we have a measure of the average correlation of each gene with every other gene.
+So, for each study, we have a measure of the average correlation of each gene with every other gene.
 The average connectivity for each gene is the average across all studies in which that gene is expressed.

 ## Gene function assessment

-__GO term enrichment__: All gene ontology analysis were done using the clusterProfiler R package v4.2.2 [@Wu2021-db] and the Org.Hs.eg.db database package v3.14.0 [@godb].
+__GO term enrichment__: All gene ontology analyses were done using the clusterProfiler R package v4.2.2 [@Wu2021-db] and the Org.Hs.eg.db database package v3.14.0 [@godb].

-__Secreted genes__: We use The Protein Atlas [@uhlen2015tissue] to extract information on which proteins are secreted [@uhlen2019human] and test for an enrichment of genes with secreted products in the genes within the highest and lowest 5% of gene expression variance rank.
+__Secreted genes__: We use The Protein Atlas [@uhlen2015tissue] to extract information on which proteins are secreted [@uhlen2019human] and test for enrichment of genes with secreted products in the genes within the highest and lowest 5% of gene expression variance rank.
 We use the hypergeometric test to assess the significance of the enrichment.

 __Housekeeping genes__: Human housekeeping genes were identified as genes that are expressed with low variance in all 52 human cell and tissue types, assessed in over 10,000 samples [@Hounkpe2020-yq].
-We test for an enrichment of housekeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.
+We test for enrichment of housekeeping genes in the genes within the highest and lowest 5% of gene expression variance rank.
 We use the hypergeometric test to assess the significance of the enrichment.

 __Probability of being loss-of-function intolerant (pLI)__: Genes that are likely haploinsufficient (i.e., intolerant of heterozygous loss-of-function variants) were detected as those with fewer than expected protein-truncating variants (PTVs) in ExAC [@Lek2016-xw].
 We use genes with a pLI > 0.9 to test for the enrichment of loss-of-function intolerant genes in the genes exhibiting the highest and lowest 5% gene expression variance estimates.
 We use the hypergeometric test to assess the significance of the enrichment.